-- A. Development and Implementation of an Action Plan.
-The crisis team will develop an action plan to guide school response following a death by suicide.
-A meeting of the crisis team to implement the action plan should take place immediately following news of the suicide death.
-The action plan may include the following steps: - .
-Verify the death.
-Staff will confirm the death and determine the cause of death through communication with a coroner's office, local hospital, the student's parent or guardian, or police department.
-Even when a case is perceived as being an obvious instance of suicide, it should not be labeled as such until after a cause of death ruling has been made.
-If the cause of death has been confirmed as suicide but the parent or guardian will not permit the cause of death to be disclosed, the school will not share the cause of death but will use the opportunity to discuss suicide prevention with students. - ii.
-Assess the situation.
-The crisis team will meet to prepare the postvention response, to consider how severely the death is likely to affect other students, and to determine which students are most likely to be affected.
-The crisis team will also consider how recently other traumatic events have occurred within the school community and the time of year of the suicide.
-If the death occurred during a school vacation, the need for or scale of postvention activities may be reduced. - iii.
-Share information.
-Before the death is officially classified as a suicide by the coroner's office, the death can and should be reported to staff, students, parents/guardians with an acknowledgement that its cause is unknown.
+- a.
+Before the death is officially classified as a suicide, the death can and should be reported to staff, students, and parents/guardians with an acknowledgement that its cause is unknown.
 Inform the faculty that a sudden death has occurred, preferably in a staff meeting.
 Write a statement for staff members to share with students.
 The statement should include the basic facts of the death and known funeral arrangements (without providing details of the suicide method), recognition of the sorrow the news will cause, and information about the resources available to help students cope with their grief.
-Public address system announcements and school-wide assemblies should be avoided.
-The crisis team may prepare a letter (with the input and permission from the student's parent or guardian) to send home with students that includes facts about the death, information about what the school is doing to support students, the warning signs of suicidal behavior, and a list of resources available.
+Public address system announcements and school-wide assemblies should be avoided. - b.
+The crisis team may prepare a letter (with the input and permission from the student's parent or guardian) to send home with students that includes facts about the death, information about what the school is doing to support students, the warning signs of suicidal behavior, and a list of available resources on campus and in the community.